Khaled123159/genomics-research-paper/README.md

 # genomics-research-paper
-this repository includes a detailed description about research paper whose content is talking about sequence alignment and most popular methods or software used.
-The software tools used here are PASTA and UPP.
-They are used for DNA sequence alignment
+This repository includes a detailed description about research paper whose content is talking about sequence alignment and most popular methods or software used.
+The software tools used here are SATé, PASTA and UPP.
+They are used for DNA(by default), RNA or protein sequence alignment.
+I will discuss here briefly how these tools are used as sequence alignment algorithms,their idea, how they work to do Multiple Sequence Alignments(MSA) and finally I will conclude essential topics from this research paper